We're proud that our open, friendly community includes over 180 international students from more than 45 different countries.

 Both of these resources offer practical information and tips on coming to live and study in Cambridge from an international student perspective.

 Entering the UK

-You'll need to apply for a Tier 4 student visa and for certain subjects an Academic Technology Approval Scheme (ATAS) certificate too.
+If you are not a UK or Irish national you will need to apply for a student visa and for certain subjects an Academic Technology Approval Scheme (ATAS) certificate too.

 Once your visa and ATAS applications have been approved, you'll be issued with an entry permit allowing you to travel to the UK.

-Then you'll need to pick up your visa, in the form of a Biometric Residence Permit (BRP), when you get to Cambridge.
-You'll need a specific code in the relevant section of your visa application to collect your BRP from the University.
+If appropriate to you, you will then you'll need to pick up your visa, in the form of a Biometric Residence Permit (BRP), when you get to Cambridge.
+EEA and Swiss nationals will be issued a digital immigration status in place of a BRP card.

-Some Tier 4 visa holders are required to register with the local police station.
-You can do this at the University Centre at the beginning of the academic year.
-You'll receive more details close to your arrival date.
+Some student visa holders are required to register with the police.
+You will receive more details close to your arrival date.

 Immigration health surcharge